Music Academy Online

-We meet in the Crypt space under St. George’s on Thursdays for an hour during the school-term.
+We meet in St. George’s church on Thursdays for an hour during the school-term.
 Each child takes part in three of the above each week in groups of no more than 10 students.

 We visit Kings College on the Strand twice a year to perform, and we also perform at St. George’s and have two luxurious parties each year!

 The Academy is led by our experienced Director of Music, Jonathan Pix, and run in conjunction with six expert students from Kings College Music Dept. who have an interest in Music Education.
 King’s College students have the opportunity to develop teaching relationships with young students at an early stage in Southwark and children at the Academy visit King’s College to experience life at a nearby higher education institution.
 All our staff are fully DRB cleared and we have implemented and follow the Southwark Diocese guidance for Child Protection and Safeguarding.